WFH Series - Five Ways To Enjoy Remote Work

-The world has changed a lot in the past few weeks.
+The world has changed a lot in the past years.
 As the dust begins to settle and the reality kicks in, working from home will become a more normal part of our daily lives.
 Even if it’s still supplemented by typical office work, learning how to remote work is a key skill for post-crisis recovery.

 A report by Buffer indicated that many people struggle with remote working due to issues like separation of work and relaxation, distractions around the house and keeping energy levels high throughout the day.

 In this post we will walk you through five small but essential ways to learn to love working from home.
 These will help you to find a new rhythm not mimic your office behaviour.

 #1 Take a walk or exercise at least once a day

 Exercise is well known to be a key part of maintaining healthy hearts, lungs, and other bodily systems.
 But it can also help your productivity.

 Everyone knows how frustrating it can be sitting at a desk for hours, blocked on how to proceed with the problem you’re solving or the task you’re completing.
 Next time this happens, get up and take a walk.
 Whether it’s around your room, around the house or a jog in the local park...the fresh air can help reinvigorate your thought processes.